Depiction of al-Farabi

 While his logical works are basically Aristotelian, his political philosophy is described as Platonist in orientation.
 Farabi’s major work in this area is Mabade ara ahl al-madina al-fazela (Opinions of the People of the Virtuous City).
 He was here concerned with the ideal political state and aberrations from the ideal; to some extent, his treatment is reminiscent of discussions in Plato’s Republic.
 Farabi’s version of the afterlife differed from the orthodox religious conception, instead relating to the stage of “acquired intellect” achievable by citizens of the “virtuous city” (see further Galston 1990).

 “Alfarabi is notorious for the caution with which he writes” (Parens 2006:5).
 That caution has been viewed in terms of a defensive measure against dogmatic attitudes opposing rationalism (see also Islamic Philosophy).

 Farabi’s achievement is that he was the first philosopher who succeeded to internationalise Greek philosophy by creating in a language other than Greek a complex and sophisticated system far surpassing the elementary efforts of both the early medieval Latins and his Syriac predecessors.
 (D. Gutas, “Farabi iv.
 Farabi and Greek Philosophy,” Encyclopaedia Iranica online)

-Kevin R. D. Shepherd
+Kevin R. D. Shepherd (2010, article modified 2021)